Saint-Vivien-de-Médoc

-Saint-Vivien-de-Medoc (/fr/; Sent Bebian de Medòc) is a commune in the Gironde department in Nouvelle-Aquitaine in southwestern France.
+Saint-Vivien-de-Médoc (/fr/; 'St Vivien of Médoc'; Sent Bebian de Medòc), or simply Saint-Vivien, is a rural commune in the Gironde department in Nouvelle-Aquitaine in southwestern France.
+It is on the Gironde estuary.

 It is located approximately 75 km northwest of Bordeaux.
 It was the site of an important action in Operation Frankton in December 1942.